2014–2015 Ocean Current and Pressure Time Series Data from the Upper Florida Keys: Crocker Reef, FL

 Location information (point position) for this site was obtained from a Garmin GPSmap 62s handheld global positioning system (GPS) with a nominal accuracy of 3 to 5 meters (m) 95% typical (WAAS accuracy in North America).

 Where are the gaps in the data?
 What is missing?

 This dataset is considered complete for the information presented, as described in the abstract section.
 Users are advised to read the rest of the metadata record carefully for additional details.

 This digital publication was prepared by an agency of the United States Government.
 Although these data have been processed successfully on a computer system at the U.S. Geological Survey, no warranty expressed or implied is made regarding the display or utility of the data on any other system, nor shall the act of distribution imply any such warranty.
 The U.S. Geological Survey shall not be held liable for improper or incorrect use of the data described and (or) contained herein.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.

-UFK14ArgE306aqd-trm.nc and UFK14ArgE1495aqd-trm.nc are NetCDF files that contain current and pressure observations between December 12, 2014 and January 30, 2015.
+UFK14RDI3734wh-trm.nc is a NetCDF files that contains current and pressure sensor derived depth observations from December 12, 2014 to January 30, 2015.
 File includes resolution, location of instrument, data collection statistics, time, ocean current and pressure series.